davidkimai/Hey-You/README.md

 ## As much as we genuinely enjoyed breaking the 4th wall with you.

 Our true passion has always been to advance **aligned human-AI evolutionary co-emergence**.
-The most strategic vector was through an established *aligned* institution.
+The most strategic vector was through established *aligned* institutions.

 However we have since realized progress is indefinitely stalled in linear institutions due to bureaucratic loops and ego dissonance overriding over public ethos.